 Located at the intersection of Forbes Avenue and Magee Street on the Northeast corner of the Duquesne campus, the Palumbo Center received a $1.8 million facelift in the summer of 2010 and $1.3 million of additional improvements in the form of the Janice and James Schaming Athletic Center completed in September of 2011.
 The practice gym also received a facelift in the summer of 2013.

 In 2010, chair back seats were installed from top-to-bottom on the north side of the arena and treads, risers and chair backs on the lower level of the south side of the facility were replaced.
 In addition a custom designed center-hung Daktronics video board and four lower level corner scoreboards were installed.
-The renovation work changed the building's capacity from 5,358 to 4,406 for basketball.
+Upgrades continued in the Spring of 2015 when the end zone bleachers were replaced with chair back seats.
+The renovation work changed the building's capacity from 5,358 to 4,390 for basketball.

 The Schaming Athletic Center included a complete renovation of the men's and women's basketball and volleyball locker rooms as well as a redesign of the lower corridor of the Palumbo Center.
 In addition, a new portable playing floor and basketball goals were purchased for the 2011-12 season.

 The recently completed work came on the heels of an extensive renovation completed in the spring of 2006.
 The `06 renovation featured new offices for the men's and women's basketball staffs, construction of a recruiting suite and state-of-the-art video breakdown room in addition to new areas for strength training and conditioning and athletic training.